 Valencia, Spain

 Despite somewhat low prices, this city is absolutely awesome.
-Valencia is located by the Mediterranean coast, a few hundred kilometers south of Barcelona, and it has comfortable weather for the majority of the year.
+Valencia is located on the Mediterranean coast, a few hundred kilometers south of Barcelona, and it has comfortable weather for the majority of the year.
 There are many old attractions in Valencia, plus a great nightlife and awesome seafood restaurants.
+It feels like a lite-version of Barcelona, with lower prices and slightly fewer tourists around, while being every bit as interesting.

 Hostels in Valencia are insanely cheap.
 Hotels are reasonably priced, and there are plenty of holiday apartments in the central areas as well.
-You get the best of everything when you visit Valencia, so we highly recommend it!
+You get the best of everything when you set foot in Valencia, so we highly recommend it!

 Seville, Spain

 Another affordable city in Spain is Seville.
-Located in the southern region of Andalusia, it can be very hot in the summer – but for the rest of the year, temperatures will be decent.
-And so will the prices: Hotels and holiday apartments are rarely that expensive, and there is a great selection since Seville has a nice infrastructure for tourism.
+Located in the southern region of Andalusia, it can be scolding hot in the summer – but for the rest of the year, temperatures are decent and oftentimes even enjoyable.
+And so are the prices: Hotels and holiday apartments are rarely that expensive, and there is a great selection of both since Seville has a nice infrastructure for tourism.

 Bremen, Germany

-Germany often ranks as one of the countries with the highest standard of living, but the country isn’t actually that expensive.
-It is cheaper to visit Germany than it is to visit its northern, western and southern neighbors.
+Germany often ranks as one of the countries with the highest standard of living in the world, but the country isn’t actually that expensive.
+It is cheaper to visit Germany than it is to travel to its northern, western and southern neighbors.

 Bremen is the most affordable city to visit in Northern Germany.
 Traditionally, Bremen has been a working-class city, but nowadays it has its fair share of cultural attractions – which includes many museums and galleries.
 The old city centre, particularly the market square, is very pretty and you will find plenty of nice hotels around this area.
 The City Hall of Bremen is a UNESCO World Heritage Site.

 Situated only 125 kilometers away from Hamburg, a day trip to Germany’s second-largest city is also an option.
-Furthermore, Bremen allows easy access to the Ruhr region, Cologne, Frankfurt and Amsterdam as well.
+Additionally, Bremen allows easy access to the Ruhr region, Cologne, Frankfurt and Amsterdam as well.
 The location couldn’t be any better if you want to explore northwestern Europe!
+You could essentially stay in Bremen and take day trips to wherever you please.

 Dresden, Germany

 Eastern Germany is generally cheaper than western Germany.
-One of the main cities in the eastern half of the country is Dresden – a city well known for its long history.
+One of the main cities in the eastern part of the country is Dresden – a city well known for its history.

 You can combine a trip to Dresden with visits to Berlin and Leipzig – two other German cities in the vicinity that aren’t overly expensive.
-Berlin is much cheaper than other European capitals (think Paris, London, Amsterdam, Copenhagen) and it almost received its own listing in this article.
+Berlin is much cheaper than other European capitals (think Paris, London, Amsterdam, Copenhagen) and it almost received its own listing in this article, but we decided to go for other German cities.

 Freiburg, Germany